chatinsights-io/plugins/wordpress/chatinsights-widget/README.txt

 == Installation ==

-1. Download the `wp-chatinsights-widget.zip` file
+1. Download the `chatinsights-widget.zip` file
 1. Extract the contents of the zip file to your `wp-content\plugins` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress